CheXalign: Preference fine-tuning in chest X-ray interpretation models without human feedback: Related Works

-Vision-language models~\citep{2021clip,li2021albef,li2022blip,li2023blip2,liu2024llava} are a multi-modal extension to LLMs.
+VLMs~\citep{radford2021learning,li2021albef,li2022blip,li2023blip2,liu2024visual} are a multi-modal extension to LLMs.
 In this setting, the prompt $x$ contains images and/or text.
-Typical tasks include Vision Question Answering (VQA) and image captioning (e.g., report generation in the field of radiology).
-There are also a line of works to extend VLMs to the medical domain~\citep{thawkar2023xraygpt,hyland2023maira,chaves2024llavarad} which mainly focus on CXR interpretation due to the wide availability of public datasets~\citep{johnson2019mimic,chambon2024chexpertplus}.
+Typical tasks include Vision Question Answering (VQA) and image captioning (e.g., RRG in the field of radiology).
+There is also a line of works to extend VLMs to the medical domain~\citep{thawkar2023xraygpt,hyland2023maira,chaves2024llavarad,tu2024towards,bannur2024maira2,chen2024chexagent,chen2024chexagent2,lee2024llmcxr,jin2024prompmrg} which mainly focus on CXR interpretation and RRG due to the wide availability of public datasets~\citep{johnson2019mimic,chambon2024chexpertplus}.
 However, even with strong LLMs and vision-backbones, VLMs have been observed to ``hallucinate'' and produce outputs that are not factually grounded in the image~\citep{zhou2024aligning}.
 Such hallucinations represent a significant risk in high-stakes healthcare fields such as radiology.
 Similar to~\citet{zhou2024aligning}, we pose the problem of hallucinations as an alignment problem and propose tackling it via preference fine-tuning.
+As noted above, preference fine-tuning, although now a standard part of the post-training pipeline for general domain LLMs, remains largely unexplored in the context of medical VLMs.